22Bassel/Youtube-API-/README.md

 to use search service you have to get API KEY (without authentication), but in other services you have to get token from your youtube account. you can see this site :https://stevesie.com/docs/pages/youtube-oauth-access-token . but select the option youtube.force-ssl intsteade of youtube.readonly .
 Also add like service need RabbitMQ , the queue it uses have to call : Like_queue .
-Search service is a statefull service , it saves some data about user in DB.
+Search service is a stateful service , it saves some data about user in DB.